Your basket is currently empty!

 Next, you can implement strategies designed specifically to manage those issues while improving overall sleep hygiene.

-Some possible solutions include establishing a consistent bedtime routine or modifying their sleeping environment for added and relaxation.
+Some possible solutions include establishing a consistent bedtime routine or modifying their sleeping environment for added comfort and relaxation.

 By addressing these challenges head-on and creating an actionable plan tailored to your needs, you will be taking significant steps towards supporting better cognitive function in your loved one with dementia.